 For manufacturing companies facing profit erosion, savvy financial leaders will know to analyze their approach to costing.
-In fact, we broadly covered the topic of effective costing with long-time industry expert Steve Juarez in our popular blog post, Profitability Problems?
-Effective Costing May Be Your Answer.
+In fact, we broadly covered the topic of effective costing with long-time industry expert Steve Juarez in our popular blog post.
 Yet despite the definite, positive impact of effective costing on profitability, there are still many aspects of costing that are misunderstood, and all-too-commonly misapplied.
 One such aspect is a method known as standard costing.

 So again, we turned to Steve Juarez for insights.
 In this blog, Steve takes a deep dive into the dynamics of standard costing, one of the common costing methodologies used to aggregate data for management and financial reporting purposes.
 Why is standard costing so important for profitability?
 Why so misunderstood?
 Steve explains it all here, and discusses standard costing in relation to two key costing areas of manufacturing: the breakout of material, labor and overhead for a product and sources for variances by work order.

 What are standard costs – and can you provide an example in manufacturing?